Laboratory of Bioengineering and Nanosciences (LBN)

 • Albert Edge (Harvard Medical School)

-• John Devos (IRMB, University Hospital, Montpellier)
+• John Devos (IRMB, CHU, Montpellier)

 • Christian Chabbert (CNRS, AMU Marseille)